azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 - **Azure Portal**

-	 Go to security center --> Compute & apps --> VMs and Servers --> Click on VM name --> Click on VM Vulnerability remediation recommendation --> Click on Take Action --> Remediate list of vulnerabilities
+	 Go to security center -> Compute & apps -> VMs and Servers-> Click on VM name -> Click on VM Vulnerability remediation recommendation -> Click on Take Action -> Remediate list of vulnerabilities

 - **PowerShell**